 I got them for oxytocin.

-Like literally, I said to myself, um, I'm at a certain age in a certain health situation where the odds of me even touching other people are going way down.
+Like literally, I said to myself, I'm at a certain age and a certain health situation where the odds of me even touching other people are going way down.

-You know, I'm lucky if I get you know a handshake once a week.
+You know, I'm lucky if I get a handshake once a week.

-I have you know it's just natural when you're when you're not in a place where you could get into a relationship when you're not in one.
+It's just natural when you're not in a place where you could get into a relationship and you're not in one.

 I believe that if you have no oxytocin, and that might be some of the problem with these shooters as well.